 - Melting the butter before combining with the ingredients creates a denser chewier cookie

 So you like fluffy cookies and you need soft butter but you forgot to take the butter out of the fridge… don’t worry.

 4 Ways to Soften Butter Quickly:

 - Softening butter at room temperature is best but to speed up the process cut the butter needed up into small squares.
 Smaller pieces will allow the butter to soften up more quickly since more surface area is exposed.

-- Cut of the amount of butter needed and place between two sheets of waxed paper.
-Use a rolling pin to an roll firmly.
+- Cut off the amount of butter needed and place between two sheets of waxed paper.
+Use a rolling pin to and roll firmly.
 The butter should soften under the pressure.

 - Use a box grater and over a bowl grate the butter needed.
 Same theory that smaller pieces will soften up more quickly

 - Microwave on the low/defrost setting for 10 seconds at a time.
 Touch to see if the butter leaves a dip where your finger touched.
-If not repeat for 5 second bursts on low/defrost.
-Do not let the butter melt or this will effect the texture of your cookies.
+If not repeat for 5-second bursts on low/defrost.
+Do not let the butter melt or this will affect the texture of your cookies.
 Microwaving tends to be my last resort

 The Best Chocolate Chip Cookie Recipe that is Gluten Free